The Corrs discography

 Their first live album, Unplugged, was released in 1999 and was followed ten months later by In Blue.
 Dedicated to the memory of their mother Jean, who died during production of the album, it went straight to number one in Ireland with the third highest opening week sales in the history of the chart.
 Lead single "Breathless" gave them their first and only UK number one, while the album also attained platinum status in the United States for shipments of over one million units.
 The set also topped the charts in seventeen other countries.

 Borrowed Heaven (2004) was a return to their Celtic roots, after the more pop-oriented In Blue.
 It peaked at number one in Ireland and was certified gold or platinum in numerous territories, including Australia, France, Germany and New Zealand, among others.
 Home, which featured traditional Irish music taken from their late mother's songbook, was released in 2005.
 Dreams: The Ultimate Corrs Collection (2006) was released following the announcement that the band would go on indefinite hiatus, citing personal reasons.
 In the following years, members of the band would go on to have eight children between them.
 Andrea would also go on to have starring roles in three feature films, and acted in the play Dancing at Lughnasa.
 Both Andrea and Sharon also released solo albums, Ten Feet High (2007) and Lifelines (2011); and Dream of You (2010) and The Same Sun (2013), respectively.
 The band reformed in 2015 and subsequently released a further two studio albums: White Light (2015) and Jupiter Calling (2017).
 The Corrs have sold more than 40 million albums worldwide.

+In 2023, their 2001 Best of The Corrs will be re-released with three new Fleetwood Mac singles.
+The album is to be released on LP for the first time.